-In 2017/2018, governor business will be conducted through two full meetings each term.
-The first of these will focus primarily on leadership and management, and will include resources and premises matters.
-The second of the termly Full Governing Body (FGB) meetings will focus primarily on outcomes for learners and teaching and learning matters.
-In addition to this our Governing Body fulfils its responsibilities for the strategic leadership of our Children's Centre.
+Governor business is conducted through two full meetings each term.
+The first of these will focuses primarily on leadership and management, and will include resources and premises matters.
+The second of the termly meetings will focus primarily on outcomes for learners and teaching and learning matters.

 Agreed Minutes from Part 1 of Previous Governing Body Meetings

-Part 1 minutes of Full Governing Body meetings are posted to the website when approved by the Governing Body.
+Part 1 minutes of Local Governing Body meetings are posted to the website when approved by the Governing Body.

 Key Information about our Governors

 Chair of Governors and Governor appointed for liaison in the event of an allegation against the Executive Principal

 Mrs Angharad Todd - Vice Chair of Governors & Foundation Governor (appointed by the Parochial Church Council)

 Lead Governor for Child Protection and Safeguarding